XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-header.md

 ---
 html: ledger-header.html
 parent: ledger-data-formats.html
+seo:
-blurb: A unique header that describes the contents of a ledger version.
+    description: A unique header that describes the contents of a ledger version.
 labels:
   - Data Retention
   - Blockchain